-Human logic tells us that we should only love those who choose to love us.
+Human logic tells us that we should only love those who choose to do it for us.
 However, we will find in the Word of God a different command about whom we should love.
-We may find that it defies reason, but then again, Isaiah 55:9 says the God’s ways and thoughts are always higher than ours.
-It is why for us to understand God’s love, we must experience His love first.
+We may find that it defies reason, but then again, Isaiah 55:9 says that God’s ways and thoughts are always higher than ours.
+It is why for us to understand it, we must experience it first.

 Loving God means knowing Him, desiring Him, prioritizing Him, worshipping Him, and obeying Him.

-It’s hard to love someone without knowing the person first.
-It will be hard for us to understand His love without knowing the Lord, more so His commandments.
+It’s hard to be loving without knowing the person first.
+It will be hard for us to understand this without knowing the Lord, more so His commandments.
 It is why we need to spend time reading His Word.
 Joshua 1:8 tells us to meditate on the scriptures day and night for us to keep His commands.
 Psalm 119:11 also says to hide God’s Word in our hearts to keep us from sinning against Him.

 Loving God means worshipping Him and praising Him.
 It says in Luke 4:8 that God should be the only One whom we are worshipping and serving.
 Praise and worship do not only mean singing songs about Him, but it should be a lifestyle.
 It means that whatever we do, we do it to glorify the Lord (1 Corinthians 10:31).